 4. Sagarmatha National Park

-Sagarmatha national park came into effect in 1976, and within 3 years of establishment, it became the first national park to be declared a World Heritage site.
+Sagarmatha National Park came into effect in 1976, and within 3 years of its establishment, it became the first national park to be declared a World Heritage site.

-The best time to visit Sagarmatha national park is around October to November and March to May. when the weather is clear.
-The forest is abundant with rhododendron, blue pines, juniper, and many distinct vegetations.
+The best time to visit Sagarmatha National Park is around October to November and March to May. when the weather is clear.
+The forest is abundant with rhododendrons, blue pines, juniper, and many distinct vegetations.

 It is better to avoid the monsoon season (June to September) as the heavy rainfall makes it difficult for hiking and camping.
 Similarly, the winter season (December to February) causes snowfall so it becomes extremely cold.

 You can take a direct flight from Kathmandu to Lukla and trek up to Sagarmatha National Park.
 It takes around 45 minutes to fly to Lukla.